kubernetes-sigs/kueue/keps/1282-pods-ready-requeue-strategy/README.md

 #### KueueConfig

-Add an additional field to the KueueConfig to allow administrators to specify what timestamp to consider during queue sorting (under the pre-existing waitForPodsReady block).
+Add fields to the KueueConfig to allow administrators to specify what timestamp to consider during queue sorting (under the pre-existing waitForPodsReady block).

 Possible settings: